UK playwright Tom Stoppard wins PEN/Pinter prize

 "I had the sense not to attempt a 'Pinter play', but in other respects, as the years went by, he became and remained a model for the kind of fearless integrity which PEN exists to defend among writers, and most of us had occasion to feel humbled by his example," Stoppard said.

-Stoppard will receive the award at a public event at the British Library on October 7, PEN said.
-He will share it with an "International Writer of Courage" chosen by him in association with English PEN's Writers at Risk Committee to recognize a person who has been intimidated for speaking out about their beliefs.
+Stoppard will receive the award at a public event at the British Library on Oct.
+7, PEN said.
+He will share it with an "International Writer of Courage" chosen by him in association with English PEN's Writers at Risk Committee to recognise a person who has been intimidated for speaking out about their beliefs.